-Type of Plan/Accumulation of Assets/Payment of Benefits - The NECA/ IBEW Family Medical Care Plan is classified as a health and welfare benefit plan, providing benefits of the type described in the following paragraph.
+Type of Plan/Accumulation of Assets/Payment of Benefits - The NECA/IBEW Family Medical Care Plan is classified as a health and welfare benefit plan, providing benefits of the type described in the following paragraph.

 Employer contributions and self-payments by employees, retirees and dependents are received and held in trust by the Trustees pending the payment of benefits, insurance premiums and administrative expenses.

-The Plan provides medical (hospital and physician), prescription drug, disability, dental and vision benefits on a self-insured basis.
+The Plan provides medical (hospital and physician) and prescription drug benefits on a self-insured basis.
 When benefits are self-insured, the benefits are paid directly from the Fund to the claimant or beneficiary.
 The self-insured benefits payable by the Plan are limited to the Plan assets available for such purposes.
-Although, as described earlier in the Summary Plan Description, Blue Cross re-prices claims involving medical, surgical and hospital benefits, MetLife reprices and processes dental claims, and VSP processes vision claims, the services of these companies are in the nature of claims processing and/or limiting the amount the Plan must pay providers.
-All benefits paid remain self-insured.
+Although, as described earlier in the Summary Plan Description, Blue Cross re-prices claims involving medical, surgical and hospital benefits, its services are in the nature of limiting the amount the Plan must pay providers, and all benefits paid remain self-insured.

 This Plan is not an insurance policy and no benefits other than the life insurance and AD&D insurance are provided by or through an insurance company.
 The Plan provides life insurance and AD&D insurance benefits through Union Labor Life Insurance Company, 1625 Eye Street N.W., Washington, D.C., 20006.